ebabel-games/magicalhex/README.md

 - Use the Clock to calculate delta and make sure animate runs at a consistent speed rather than be reliant on CPU.
 See Clock in game.js
 - Bug: empty zone when teleporting with gate spell.
 Steps to reproduce: move to another zone far enough from zone0:0, reload the whole page, cast the Gate spell.
 The zone0:0 is empty.
 - If I create a player character, this should be progressive and part of learning how to play the game interactively, like in Bethesda Game, The Elder Scrolls III: Morrowind

-#### Currently being developed
-- Noise of ground with vertices height needs to be persisted.
-- Navigating the player needs to go up or down with raycaster based on ground.
-- Populating the zone areas need to take ground noise into account.

 ### Released tags
 * 2.0.0